Jackthebighead/duplicate-question-pair-identification/README.md

   -  All these things need to be noticed are written in every ipynbs, read carefully.
 However, If you have any questions or want to get the intermediate results, feel free to reach me.

 - You may not be able to run this code, use the corresponding package depending on the situation of your computer.
-I've write clearly the relevant requirements in each ipynb file.
+I've written clearly the relevant requirements in each ipynb file.

 - There are other mehtods that I tried but didn't put into this repo and the course project report: Fine-tuned BERT(compared to model 3), sentence BERT(Siamese BERT), ESIM with Features (compared with model 2).
 If you have any need, feel free to contact me.
   - (In all, this project explore the ways to deal with Quora Question Pairs, which is a classical problem in NLP-Text Similarity subarea.
 However, many things are still not done like optimizing Model 3, trying new approaches, and model stacking, etc. Hopefully i will study more in NLP area and optimize my models in the future.)